 You can connect your WordPress blog to medium and publish the same article in WordPress and medium.
 Hey, don’t worry.
 You don’t get punished for duplicate content.
 All article published from WordPress to medium has a canonical URL which shows that your WordPress blog is the owner of the article.

-If you want to know how to auto-publish your WordPress blogs to medium then you can try blog2social plugin or you can use other tools as mentioned in my other article mentioned below.
+If you want to know how to auto-publish your WordPress blogs to medium then you can try the blog2social plugin or you can use other tools as mentioned in my other article mentioned below.

 Medium has a great number of readers in the USA.
 So if you share your post from your WordPress blog to medium, you can expect to have good traffic.